-MA: My provider told me that they got the call saying that they would have me back.
-So, [laughs] I think I did pretty well.
-Yes.
-No, it really is.
+MA: It really is.
 I'll always remember that.
 My provider called me right away and she played it off that I had done a bad job.
 She was like, "What did you do?
-The captain just called me" and I was like, "Oh my God, no. I thought we got along so well."
-She was like, "No, no, no, you did great.
+The captain just called me."
+I was like, "Oh my God, no. I thought we got along so well."
+She was like, "No, no, you did great.
 They loved you."
 So, yes, I'll always remember that.
 It was a great feeling.
-Yes, I'll have that forever.
+I'll have that forever.